 How can you practically empower yourself, or the women and children you know, during this year’s 16 days of Activism?
 The Mail & Guardian‘s “HOW TO” guide will tackle a different area each day, including suing for maintenance, applying for a social grant and getting an interdict against an abusive partner.

-Child abuse is the mistreatment of a child by a person and can be physical, emotional, sexual or neglect—the most common.
+Child abuse is the mistreatment of a child by a person and can be physical, emotional, sexual or neglect — the most common.
+Sexual and physical abuse is generally the most shocking but emotional abuse can be more difficult to spot.

 Emotional or Mental Abuse